The difference between adjusting entries and correcting entries

 Comparing Adjusting Entries and Correcting Entries

-In short, the difference between adjusting entries and correcting entries is that adjusting entries bring financial statements into compliance with accounting frameworks, while correcting entries fix mistakes in accounting entries.
+The key difference between adjusting entries and correcting entries is that adjusting entries bring financial statements into compliance with accounting frameworks, while correcting entries fix mistakes in accounting entries.
+Given this difference, you will always have adjusting entries in every reporting period, while you may not have to record any correcting entries at all.